j10sanders/jonsjournal/src/pages/blog/2019-02-02-sort_deck_of_cards.md.md

 It can be an exceptionally bad algorithm in this case, if the input is not uniformly distributed.
 In the worst case, it is actually Θ(*n*<sup>2</sup>).

-Also of note: sorting a deck of cards with Bin Sort is actually using [Counting Sort](https://en.wikipedia.org/wiki/Counting_sort), because "if each bucket has size 1 then bucket sort degenerates to counting sort.[[1]](https://en.wikipedia.org/wiki/Bucket_sort#Comparison_with_other_sorting_algorithms)".
+Also of note: sorting a deck of cards with Bin Sort is actually using [Counting Sort](https://en.wikipedia.org/wiki/Counting_sort), because "if each bucket has size 1 then bucket sort degenerates to counting sort" [[wikipedia]](https://en.wikipedia.org/wiki/Bucket_sort#Comparison_with_other_sorting_algorithms).

 Good stuff.